mcalthrop/junit-sandbox/step-1/introducing-junit.md

 - how to write jUnit tests
 - and automate the testing process with a simple shell script
 - and optimise tests using `@Before`
+- and check for an exception thrown when expected

 ### Further reading